Frequently Asked Questions

 - Lost and found: I left something on the bus!
 How do I get it back?

 Sure!
-Our dispatcher is happy to help you get started on riding the bus.
+Our dispatcher will be happy to help you get started on riding the bus.
 Below are two questions you should know the answer to before you call.
 Also, don't be afraid to say you've never used the bus before.
 We'll be glad to explain how.

 - Where are you, and where are you going?
-It helps to tell us what town you are in and a nearby street or major business (the Somersworth Wal-Mart, or Main Street in Rochester, for example).
+It helps to tell us what town you are in and a nearby street or major business (the Somersworth Wal-Mart or South Main Street in Rochester, for example).

 - What time do you need to be there?
 Unlike large city transportation, COAST buses do not necessarily run "every 15 minutes" or "quarter past every hour".
 Our schedules vary throughout the day.

-COAST routes serve eleven communities in Seacoast New Hampshire:
+COAST routes serve a total of thirteen communities in Seacoast New Hampshire and southern Maine.

-Dover, Exeter, Farmington, Greenland, Newington, Newmarket, Portsmouth, Rochester, Somersworth, Stratham, and Berwick, Maine.
-If you consider COAST part of the same bus network as Wildcat Transit, you can add Durham/UNH to that list.
+Our regular routes service the towns of Dover, Exeter, Farmington, Newington, Newmarket, Portsmouth, Rochester, Somersworth, Stratham, and Berwick, Maine.
+If you consider COAST part of the same bus network as Wildcat Transit, you can add Durham (UNH) to that list.
+Additionally, our commuter express routes expand the list to include the towns of South Berwick, Eliot and Kittery (Portsmouth Naval Shipyard) in Maine.

-The bus network connects all of these towns together with weekday (and limited weekend) service year-round.
-You can get around town, or between different towns.
+The bus network connects all of these towns together with weekday (and limited Saturday) service year-round.
+You can get around town or between different towns.

-We also connect to all major intercity transportation: C&J (Dover / Portsmouth / Newburyport / Boston and Logan Airport), Greyhound (anywhere in the U.S.), and the Amtrak Downeaster (train between Portland and Boston).
+We also connect to all major intercity transportation: C&J (Dover / Portsmouth / Newburyport / Boston and Logan Airport), Greyhound (anywhere in the U.S.), East West Express (Portsmouth / Epping / Manchester) and the Amtrak Downeaster (rail service between Boston, Massachusetts and Brunswick, Maine).
 COAST bus routes generally have a bus stop approximately every 1/4 mile.

 COAST bus stop signs are located approximately every 1/4 mile along every route.
 You can stand near the bus stop sign before the scheduled time the bus will arrive.
 To get started, see our guide by town to get a general sense of what bus service is available in each town.

 Then you can find a stop listing on each route's page.
 Stops are named for the street they are on, followed by what the nearest intersection or point of interest is.
 For example, Central Ave.
-(Care Pharmacy) is a popular Route 2 stop, located on Central Ave near Care Pharmacy.
-Further up the road you will find Washington St./Central Ave., which is located on Washington St, near the intersection with Central.
+(CVS Pharmacy) is a popular Route 2 stop, located on Central Avenue near CVS Pharmacy.
+Further up the road you will find Washington St./Central Ave., which is located on Washington Street near its intersection with Central Avenue.

 When you look at a COAST schedule, you might become quickly confused by all the words and numbers.
 Don't worry, it happens to everyone!
 This explanation should clear things up for you.